Constitution

 Subsection D: Class Presidents, Dorm Presidents, Residential Representatives, Off-Campus Representatives, Haverford Representatives and McBride Representatives shall be elected by their specific constituencies as specified in this document and under the direction of the Elections Board.
 All other positions shall be filled in general elections in accordance with the following guidelines.

-Subsection E: Any member desiring to resign from the SGA Assembly shall submit a written resignation, no less then two weeks prior to official resignation, to the Secretary of SGA who shall present it to the Assembly for action.
+Subsection E: Any member desiring to resign from the SGA Assembly shall submit a written resignation, no less than three weeks prior to official resignation, to the Secretary of SGA who shall present it to the Assembly for action.

 Section II: Eligibility

-Subsection A: To be eligible to run for a position a candidate must be a current member of the Association and a candidate for a Bryn Mawr A.B. degree or a non-matriculated McBride.
+Subsection A: To be eligible to run for a position a candidate must be a current member of SGA and a candidate for a Bryn Mawr A.B. degree or a non-matriculated McBride.

-Subsection B: To be eligible to run for a position a candidate must meet the specifications of the office for which she is running.
+Subsection B: To be eligible to run for a position a candidate must meet the specifications of the office for which the student is running.

 Subsection A: Elections shall be held the Monday and Tuesday following publication of statements of intent, to allow for run-off elections as specified in Article VIII, Section IV, Subsection C.